zuston/raytf/README.rst

         )
         tf_cluster.start(model_process=process, args=None)

-This training code will be attached to the existed perm-Ray cluster.
-If you want to debug, you can use ``ray.init()`` to init Ray cluster in local.
+This training code will be attached to the existed on-prem Ray cluster.
+If debug, you can use ``ray.init()`` to init Ray cluster in local.

 When you specify the event\_log in tf builder, sidecar tensorboard will be started on one worker.

-GANG scheduler has been supported.Besides raytf provides the configuration of timeout for waiting resources which is shown in above code.
-The ``resources_allocation_timeout`` unit is sec
+GANG scheduler has been supported.
+Besides raytf provides the configuration of timeout for waiting resources which is shown in above code, and the option of ``resources_allocation_timeout`` unit is sec.

 How to build and deploy
 ~~~~~~~~~~~~~~~~~~~~~~~